mongodb/mongo-c-driver/doc/authentication.rst

 Legacy Authentication (MONGODB-CR)
 ----------------------------------

-The MONGODB-CR authMechanism is deprecated and will no longer function in the next major server release.
+The MONGODB-CR authMechanism is deprecated and will no longer function in MongoDB 4.0.
 Instead, specify no authMechanism and the driver will use an authentication mechanism compatible with your server.

 .. _authentication_kerberos: